-The south of France is home to one of the best pink lakes in the world and in Europe – the Salin d’Aigues Mortes.
+The south of France is home to one of the best pink lakes globally and in Europe – the Salin d’Aigues Mortes.
 This is one of 6 Salins in the region, and they have been harvesting salt here for thousands of years – at least since Roman times.

 The water is pink because of the algae combining with the saltwater.
 You’ll see hundreds of flamingoes here, which eat the algae (the more algae in the water, the pinker the flamingo!)
 The water is pink all year round, although rain or overcast skies can make it less vivid, so try to visit on a sunny day if possible.

-Nowadays, the region is protected as a heritage site and it’s only possible to get a tour out onto the flats using a tourist train or by doing a guided 3-hour cycle tour.
+Nowadays, the region is protected as a heritage site, and it’s only possible to get a tour out onto the flats using a tourist train or by doing a guided 3-hour cycle tour.
 It’s not possible to walk as the ecosystems are so fragile.
-There is plenty of parking at the entrance, even for bigger vehicles – useful if you’re motorhoming in France.
+There is plenty of parking at the entrance, even for more oversized vehicles – applicable if you’re motorhoming in France.

 Great Salt Lake, USA

-Something very important to note is that only certain areas of the lake have a pink hue.
-The two best areas to enjoy the pink water are either from Stansbury Island or the Spiral Jetty.
+Something significant to note is that only certain lake areas have a pink hue.
+The two best places to enjoy the pink water are Stansbury Island and the Spiral Jetty.
 And the best time to see the pink water is in the spring or the fall.

-To see the pink water from Stansbury Island, take Stansbury Island Road to the north point of the island for a perfect viewing spot.
+To see the pink water from Stansbury Island, take Stansbury Island Road to the Island’s north point for a perfect viewing spot.
 Plus, Stansbury Island is only about a 1-hour drive from downtown Salt Lake City.

-Or you can see the pink water at the Spiral Jetty which is a unique art installation and a fun destination all its own (2-hours from Salt Lake City).
+Or you can see the pink water at the Spiral Jetty, a unique art installation and a fun destination all its own (2-hours from Salt Lake City).
 However, to find the pink water here, you may have to walk a half-mile or more depending on the lake’s current water level.

 No matter which viewing point you choose, experiencing the pink water in the Great Salt Lake will be a memorable experience for everyone.